Buying real estate in Croatia?

 Sources: OEGFE, The Dubrovnik Times, IMF eLibrary

-13) Coastal rental yields will rise with tourism's rebound
+13) Coastal rental yields will rise as tourism recovers

 Tourism in coastal areas is booming, with Croatia seeing a surge in visitors.